1934 - 00

 In 2019, a decision is made to name the sanitary ware range ASTERITE®.

-Today, ASTERITE® brand unites 2 product ranges: ASTERITE® Acrylic Sheet and ASTERITE® Liquid Acrylic Resin (ASTERITE® LAR).
+Today, ASTERITE® brand unites 2 product groups: ASTERITE® Acrylic Sheet and ASTERITE® Liquid Acrylic Resin (ASTERITE® LAR).